 The Company's revenues and cost of sales are denominated in United States dollars.
 The Company incurs expenses in United States dollars, Euros, Canadian dollars and Chinese Yuan.
 The Company has historically raised capital denominated in Canadian dollars.
-The term loan and Loan Facility were in United States dollars.
 The Company is therefore exposed to gains or losses due to fluctuations in foreign currency exchange rates.
-Management believes the foreign exchange risk derived from currency conversions is currently low and therefore does not actively hedge its foreign currency risk.
+Management actively monitors the movement in foreign exchange rates and their potential impact on the Company's financial results but does not actively hedge its foreign currency risk.